haziq-zur/AudioPlayer/README.md

 The control include Play, Pause, Stop and Load.

 Load button will pop up a dialog box for user to change directory accordingly.
+For now, only able to load .mp3 file type.

 ## Audio folder
 By default its taken from C://Music, user can also load from other folder using Load Button.